-Quaking Grass (genus Briza) is one of our most attractive and easily recognised wild grasses on account of its delicate branched head of trembling or 'quaking' spikelets which are greenish yellow, often with a sheen and tinged purple.
-It is a perennial, its plants are tufted with smooth flat slightly greyish green leaves.
+Quaking Grass (genus Briza) is one of our most attractive and easily recognized wild grasses because of its delicate branched head of trembling or 'quaking' spikelets, which are greenish-yellow, often with a sheen and tinged purple.
+It is a perennial, tufted with smooth, flat, slightly greyish-green leaves.
 Its foliage usually remains short at the bottom of a sward, particularly in a mixed or grazed sward.
 The flowering stems grow up to a height of up to 20 inches (50 cm) in June.

-Quaking Grass is most frequently found growing in unimproved, species-rich, well-managed grassland on infertile calcareous soils and favouring well-drained slopes.
-It also occurs in, and can be quite abundant in, old meadows and pastures on neutral and sometimes acidic soils, and in the drier parts of some wet grassland.
+Quaking Grass is most frequently found growing in unimproved, species-rich, well-managed grassland on infertile calcareous soils and favoring well-drained slopes.
+However, it also occurs in and can be quite abundant in old meadows and pastures on neutral and sometimes acidic soils and the drier parts of some wet grassland.

-It is a slow growing non-competitive grass that relies on soil nutrient stress combined with mowing and/or grazing to moderate competition from more vigorous grasses.
-In exceptional circumstances on banks where the soil is very poor, calcareous and free-draining, and possibly also where grazing and trampling have helped eliminate taller grasses, it can become the most abundant grass.
+It is a slow-growing non-competitive grass that relies on soil nutrient stress combined with mowing and/or grazing to moderate competition from more vigorous grasses.
+However, in exceptional circumstances on banks where the soil is very poor, calcareous, and free-draining, and possibly where grazing and trampling have helped eliminate taller grasses, it can become the most abundant grass.

 Growing Conditions and General Care

 Quaking Grass has no special germination requirements and so can be sown at any time of the year to raise plants.
-As with most grass seed this means that seed can also be sown successfully in open ground in both autumn and spring, however our experience of sowing quaking grass in the field suggests that it is unusual in most often producing a better establishment from an autumn versus a spring sowing.
+As with most grass seeds, this means that seeds can also be sown successfully on open ground in both fall and spring.
+However, our experience of sowing quaking grass in the field suggests that it is unusual to produce a better establishment from autumn versus a spring sowing.

-It is a slow growing grass and so will take time to establish from seed.
-It is best sown in small quantities to add interest as a minor component of a mixture, with the main ground cover provided by other companion grass species.
+It is slow-growing grass and so will take time to establish from seed.
+Therefore, it is best sown in small quantities to add interest as a minor mixture component, with the main ground cover provided by other companion grass species.

-As Quaking Grass is not a very competitive grass it does require good grassland management (mowing and grazing) to maintain its presence in a mixed sward, particularly on better soils.
-Neglect, or even regular late hay cutting will allow taller grasses the opportunity to outgrow and to shade it out.
-Also whilst Quaking Grass does produce side shoots it does not spread laterally very much so is dependent self-seeding into gaps created by good management to maintain itself or increase in a mixed sward.
+As Quaking Grass is not a very competitive grass, it does require good grassland management (mowing and grazing) to maintain its presence in a mixed sward, particularly on better soils.
+Neglect or even regular late hay cutting will allow taller grasses the opportunity to outgrow and shade it out.
+Also, while Quaking Grass does produce side shoots, it does not spread laterally very much, so it is dependent on self-seeding into gaps created by good management to maintain itself or increase in a mixed sward.

-Quaking Grass is slow growing so whilst its foliage is quite palatable to livestock, and easy to mow, it is not a productive grass and does not contribute much to grazing or hay yields.
+Quaking Grass is slow-growing, so while its foliage is quite palatable to livestock and easy to mow, it is not productive grass and does not contribute much to grazing or hay yields.